naturalfunction/naturalfunction.github.io/content/post/getting-started-with-KORE-connectivity-api/index.md

 ### Getting the account-id

-Most endpoints from the Connectivity API will require the **“account-id”** as part of the required fields; obtaining your **“account-id”** is essential to interface with Kore’s Connectivity API.
+Most endpoints from the Connectivity API will require the **“account-id”** as part of the required fields; obtaining your **“account-id”** is essential to interface with KORE’s Connectivity API.

 Using Postman, setup a GET request to https://api.korewireless.com/connectivity/v1/accounts?email=<YOUR_EMAIL>